ldalessa/ce/README.md

 header.
 The `cvector_base` class template implements the vector using a `union` array that is declared using `P0848` helpers, and then the `cvector` class template sorts out the `T`-relative `P0848` support via policy inheritance.

-The `dvector` can't really support trait inheritance in the same way as `cvector` because it needs to have non-trivial behavior in all of the special members in order to manage the array, so it is just implemented directly.

 ### Iterator issues